medusajs/.github/profile/README.md

   Medusa
 </h1>
 <p align="center">
-Medusa is an open-source headless commerce engine that enables developers to create amazing digital commerce experiences.
+  Medusa is a set of commerce modules and tools that enables thousands of developers to create rich and reliable digital commerce applications.
 </p>
 <p align="center">
   <a href="https://www.producthunt.com/posts/medusa">